What is a Board-Certified Surgeon?

-Most ACVS Diplomates work at large hospital or referral centers; therefore, in addition to having advanced surgical training, they also have access to state-of-the-art facilities, equipment and support staff that may not be available to your primary veterinarian.
+Most board-certified surgeons work at large hospitals or referral centers; therefore, in addition to having advanced surgical training, they also have access to state-of-the-art facilities, equipment and support staff that may not be available to your primary veterinarian.

 Veterinary surgeons are dedicated to providing the very best in surgical care.
 They also act as a resource for your family veterinarian by providing consultations on difficult or unusual cases.
 With their advanced training, these specialists offer expertise that ensures the best possible outcome for you and your pet.